Invariant character varieties of hyperbolic knots with symmetries

 \section{The character variety of $L$ and the invariant subvariety of $K$}

 In this section we define and study the invariant subvariety of $K$, where $K$ is a hyperbolic knot admitting a free or periodic symmetry of order an odd prime $p$.

-Let $\psi$ denote the symmetry of $K$ of order $p$ and let $L=K_0\cup A$ be the associated link as defined Section~\ref{s:quotientlink}.
+Let $\psi$ denote the symmetry of $K$ of order $p$ and let $L=K_0\sqcup A$ be the associated link as defined Section~\ref{s:quotientlink}.
 Denote by $E(K)/\psi$ the space of orbits of the action of $\psi$ on the exterior $E(K)$ of the knot $K$.
+The space $E(K)/\psi$ is either a manifold or an orbifold according to whether $\psi$ is free or periodic.
 Recall that $E(K)/\psi$ is obtained by a (possibly orbifold) Dehn filling on the component $A$ of the link $L$.
 We have

-which splits if and only if $\psi$ is periodic.
+where $\pi_1(E(K)/\psi)$ denotes the orbifold fundamental group if $\psi$ is periodic.
+We have that the sequence splits if and only if $\psi$ is periodic.
 Note that if $\psi$ is free then the quotient group ${\mathbb Z}/p{\mathbb Z}$ can also be seen as the fundamental group of the lens space quotient.
 In any case, we see that $\psi$ defines an element $\psi_*$ of the outer automorphism group of $\pi_1(K)$.
 Remark now that, since $E(K)/\psi$ is obtained by Dehn filling a component of $L$, the exterior $E(L)$ of the link $L$ is naturally embedded into $E(K)/\psi$.